Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Related Work

 \textbf{Unsupervised Activity Segmentation.} Early attempts~\cite{sener2015unsupervised,alayrac2016unsupervised} in unsupervised activity segmentation often utilize the narrations accompanied with the videos, however, these narrations are not always provided.
 That motivates the development of methods with only visual inputs~\cite{sener2018unsupervised,kukleva2019unsupervised,vidalmata2021joint,li2021action,swetha2021unsupervised,wang2022sscap,kumar2022unsupervised}.
 Mallow~\cite{sener2018unsupervised} learns an appearance model and a temporal model of the activity in an alternating manner.
-CTE~\cite{kukleva2019unsupervised} first learns a temporal embedding and then clusters the embedded features with K-means.
+CTE~\cite{kukleva2019unsupervised} first learns a temporal embedding and then clusters the embedded features with K-Means.
 To improve CTE, VTE~\cite{vidalmata2021joint} adds a visual embedding, while ASAL~\cite{li2021action} adds an action-level embedding.
 SSCAP~\cite{wang2022sscap} first uses a video-based self-supervised model for feature extraction and then performs co-occurrence action parsing to capture the temporal structure of the activity.
-These methods separate representation learning from offline clustering.
-Recently, UDE~\cite{swetha2021unsupervised} and TOT~\cite{kumar2022unsupervised} perform joint representation learning and online clustering.
-Unlike the above methods, which often exploit frame-level cues only, we propose modules for exploiting segment-level cues as well as pseudo labels for unsupervised training, yielding improved results.
+The aforementioned methods separate representation learning from offline clustering, preventing effective feedback between them, whereas we follow recent approaches, i.e., UDE~\cite{swetha2021unsupervised} and TOT~\cite{kumar2022unsupervised}, to perform joint representation learning and online clustering.
+Furthermore, unlike UDE~\cite{swetha2021unsupervised} and TOT~\cite{kumar2022unsupervised}, which exploit frame-level cues only, we propose modules for exploiting segment-level cues and pseudo labels for unsupervised training, yielding improved results.